johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2024-05-25-mui-react-tree-view-check-children-uncheck-parents/index.md

 This post documents how to implement this behaviour with the MUI treeview component.

+Since initially writing this, I've learned that it is likely that the kind of behaviour I'm hand-rolling here, will natively land in the component.
+So, all being well, what follows should become unnecessary!
+To track native support [watch this GitHub issue](https://github.com/mui/mui-x/issues/12883).

 ![title image reading "MUI React Tree View: check children, uncheck parents" with the MUI logo](title-image.png)

 <!--truncate-->